 Initial exports from Oyu Tolgoi's open pit in less than four years from final investment agreements, with now over six years of production with an excellent safety record (best safety record in the Rio Tinto group in 2018) and the syndication of the underground project financing assists demonstrate the attractiveness of Mongolia as a place to do business and invest.
 This is reinforced by Rio Tinto in 2017 resuming regional drilling activities, in 2018 opening a new regional office in Mongolia and looking to expand its landholding in the belt.
+OT currently has over 16,000 employees and contractors at site, with over 90% being Mongolian, providing testament to the skill labor force in-country.
 OT is one of a few new large-scale copper mines built anywhere in the world in recent decades and is currently the largest expansion project globally.

 Other significant mines, including the world class Erdenes Tavan Tolgoi mine and other coal mines, with associated infrastructure (including rail, power and water) are proposed or under construction in this general Gobi region, which is one of the most rapidly developing mining centers anywhere in the globe despite being one of the last under-explored frontiers.
-Xanadu Mines' flagship Kharmagtai copper-gold exploration project sits in close proximity outside of the interpreted Devonian belt where they are advancing from exploration to development, with recent encouragement from the new Zaraa discovery and a positive scoping study.
+Xanadu Mines' flagship Kharmagtai copper-gold exploration project sits in close proximity outside of the interpreted Devonian belt where they are advancing from exploration to development, with recent encouragement from the new Zaraa discovery, a positive scoping study for the underlying copper project and current focus on oxide gold potential.

-With the IBEX transaction, Kincora now operates the winterized "White Pearl" camp, located within 500 metres of recently installed power lines.
-The southern licenses are located within the Oyu Tolgoi aquifer and northern licenses near the Tsagaan Suvarga aquifer.
+With the IBEX transaction, Kincora now operates the winterized "White Pearl" camp, located within 500 metres of recently installed power lines and within 50km of the ongoing new railway construction to provide connectivity to China.